HenriqueCSJ/CompChem2021/README.md

 2. Click [HERE ](https://raw.githubusercontent.com/HenriqueCSJ/CompChem2021/main/packagelist.txt) and then right-click anywhere on the screen to select "Save as" to get the packages list.
 You'll need it later. ;-)

 Make sure that `setup-x86_64.exe` and `packagelist.txt` are in the same folder!
-Do a double click on the Cygwin installer to get the basics installed.
+Do a double click on the Cygwin installer to get it installed.
 Don't change anything and just click NEXT during the install proccess.
 Cygwin will ask you for a site to download the packages. `http://mirrors.kernel.org` is a good and fast choice but any option should work.
 After selecting a download site keep clicking next untill Cygwin finishes.
 That gives you a functioning Linux environment on your windows.

 Now open your new Cygwin terminal and go to the folder where you downloaded the previous files.
 As an example: